Making the Elite: Top Jobs, Disparities, and Solutions: Calculation of Job Offer Probabilities

 For a given interview day allotment to firms, define the probability of interview day $k$ job offers given interview day $k$ job applications, conditional on being eligible for an interview day $k$ job offer, by

 From Section~\ref{sec:key_unmodeled}, it is reasonable to assume interview day allotments to jobs as exogenous.
-However, for the purposes of the illustration of the formula for job offer probabilities, it will be easier to also assign probabilities to interview day allotments.
+However, for the purpose of illustrating the formula for job offer probabilities, it will be easier to also assign probabilities to interview day allotments.

 Recall that $Z_i$ is the offer vector for student $i$ and $A_i$ is the application vector for student $i$.
 Let $f(Z_i | A_i)$ denote the probability of realizing $Z_i$ given $A_i$.
 Then, $f(Z_{i} | A_{i})$ is defined as